Lab 4 Exploring QGIS and OpenStreetMap

 OSM files are comprised of nodes, ways, and relations.
 These generally correspond to points, lines, and polygons, but not exactly.
 Each of these feature types are described by tags or attributes.
 Nodes are a pair of latitude/longitude coordinates and can either be a building block for another type of feature (e.g., a way or relation) or they can have attributes of their own or both.
 A way is a list of two or more nodes that connect and form a line.
 Ways can be open (lines) or closed (areas).
 It is important to recognize that a node can participate in multiple ways simultaneously, while also describing itself as a discrete point feature.
 Relations are just that: they allow us to model relationships between existing nodes, ways, and even other relations.
 For example, individual islands might be represented by a closed way, but an archipelago would be represented by a relation that contains the closed ways for all the islands.
 In this way, the OSM data model is flexible and eliminates redundancies of spatial information such that nodes and ways can be recycled into all kinds of relationships.

 Q2.
-How could an Hstore data encoding affect how you can interact with and query the data in a relational database?
+EXTRA CREDIT: How could an Hstore data encoding affect how you can interact with and query the data in a relational database?
 (3 points)

-Step 6: Inspect the attribute table for the MultiLineString layer.
+Step 3: Inspect the attribute table for your MultiLineString layer.

 Q3.
 What do these features all have in common?
 (1 point)